 Check out our Facebook Page

-'Patient callback' saves you hanging on the phone - the system will automatically call you back when your queue position is reached.
+3. 'Patient callback' saves you hanging on the phone - the system will automatically call you back when your queue position is reached.
 You won't be forgotten!
-To avoid phone waits use Patchs:

 For any medical or admin help, Patchs is the quickest way - most queries are responded to on the same day of receipt.
 Patchs is not available from Fridays 6.30pm until Mondays 8am and on public holidays.
 This is to safely manage demand.
 It is available at all other times, so you have plenty of time to explain your problems.
 When we are closed please use the extensive self-help advice on NHS.UK (Patchs will recommend items).